adambinnersley/afd-postcode-evolution/README.md

-# afd-postcode-evolution
+# AFD Postcode Evolution PHP Wrapper
-A PHP Wrapper to retrive the information given by the AFD Postcode Evolution software (http://www.afd.co.uk)
+A PHP Wrapper to retrieve the information given by the AFD Postcode Evolution software (http://www.afd.co.uk)